Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Further estimates on the Marked Length Spectrum

-\begin{remark} Note that the parameter $\xi_\infty$ in the present paper is different from -- although related to -- the analogous quantity introduced in~\cite{BDSKL}.
-The corresponding formulae involving $\xi_{\infty}$ (see e.g.~\cite[(31)]{BDSKL}) therefore differ from the ones obtained in this paper (see e.g. the estimates in Proposition~\ref{prop lourde un}). \end{remark}
+\begin{remark} The parameter $\xi_\infty$ in the present paper is different from -- although related to -- the quantity identified by the same symbol in~\cite{BDSKL}.
+Indeed, in~\cite{BDSKL}, we chose $R$ to be a linearization of the dynamics in a neighborhood of the $2$-periodic point with a suitable normalization (see the sentence above~\cite[(8)]{BDSKL}).
+On the other hand, in this paper, the map $R$ is the conjugacy with the Birkhoff Normal Form determined in Corollary~\ref{conjug canonique}.
+Of course at first order the two conjugacies coincide up to a normalization, but since we have chosen two different normalizations, the corresponding formulae involving $\xi_{\infty}$ (see \eg~\cite[(31)]{BDSKL}) therefore differ from the ones obtained in this paper (see \eg~the estimates in Proposition~\ref{prop lourde un}). \end{remark}

-\begin{remark} In Proposition~\ref{prop lourde un}, we have considered the case where $n$ is even.
-But by Theorem~\ref{prop tperiode deux}, the analogue estimate when $n$ is odd is obtained by swapping the roles of the first and the second scatterers.
-We deduce that for $n=2m-1\gg 1$,